-Buildings, land improvements, plant and equipment, infrastructure, and other assets having limited useful lives are systematically depreciated over their useful lives to the Council in a manner which reflects consumption of the service potential with the prior year unless otherwise stated. embodied in those assets.
-Estimates of remaining useful lives and residual values are made on a regular basis with major asset classes reassessed annually.
-Depreciation rates and methods are reviewed annually.
+Buildings, land improvements, plant and equipment, infrastructure, and other assets having limited useful lives are systematically depreciated over their useful lives to the Council Depreciation periods used are listed below and are consistent in a manner which reflects consumption of the service potential with the prior year unless otherwise stated. embodied in those assets.
+Estimates of remaining useful lives and residual values are made on a regular basis with major Repairs and maintenance asset classes reassessed annually.
+Depreciation rates and methods are reviewed annually. expensed as incurred.
+Where the repair relates to the